Welcome to today's edition of the Rush 24-7 podcast.

 In every month since November 2005, the U.S. death rates topped two per day.

-But and that's that's gotta be an all-time success story in the history of ground combat.
+And that's got to be an all-time success story in the history of ground combat.

-We can't report because we have we live in this in this one death is one death too many mindset out there.
+We can't report because we live in this one death is one death too many mindset out there.

-Okay, now during these three years, the last three years of the Iraq war, when we have lost twenty-three hundred soldiers.
+Okay, during these three years, the last three years of the Iraq War, when we have lost 2,300 soldiers, America lost 120,000 of its citizens in automobile deaths, an average of 40,000 a year.

 120,000.